 Steps To Get Tested For COVID-19 Antibodies

-The antibody test we use is a blood serum test to detect IgG antibodies.
+The antibody test we use is a blood serum test to detect Spike Protein Antibodies.
+This test can measure the quantity of antibodies of the spike protein of COVID-19.
 The medical assistant/phlebotomist will collect a blood sample through venipuncture and send the specimen to our partnering lab.
-The presence of IgG antibodies may mean a person has assumed immunity to COVID-19.

-IgG antibodies are detected days to several weeks after a person has been infected and may remain elevated for a significant period of time after.
-These long-term antibodies mean you were most likely exposed to COVID-19 in the past and may allow you to return to your normal daily activities.
+Spike Protein Antibodies are detected in most people 14 days after complete vaccination series or onset symptoms of COVID-19.
+These long-term antibodies mean you were most likely exposed to COVID-19 in the past or have successfully completed a vaccine series and may allow you to return to your normal daily activities.

 No. If you want to know if you may have assumed immunity to COVID-19, antibody testing is available at all of our locations on a walk-in basis.

 Our team is working as quickly as possible to meet the needs of our community and provide test results back in a timely manner.
 You can expect your COVID-19 antibody test results in 48 hours or less.

 Antibodies are typically detected 2 weeks from the onset of symptoms or after the complete administration of a vaccine series (i.e. two weeks after you receive your second dose of Moderna and Pfizer, or two weeks after the single dose of Johnson & Johnson)